ulisse1996/jaorm/README.md

 JAORM is a lightweight modular compile-time based Java ORM.

-JAORM use **javax.annotation.processing.Processor** for Entity Mapping Generation instead of **Runtime Reflection API-based** mappers that have high performance cost.
+JAORM use **javax.annotation.processing.Processor** for Entity Mapping Generation instead of **Runtime Reflection API-based** mappers which have high performance cost.

 JAORM is divided in modules that are used from main module using **Java SPI**